 Improper sleep and obesity is a deadly combination and can have permanent health repercussions.
 To complicate matters, the relationship between obesity and sleep disorders is that each is the result of the other.
 Sleep disorders cause obesity and obesity results in sleep disorders.
 You cannot separate the two and both must be treated together for a permanent solution.

-Healthy Drinks To Promote Sleep And Burn Fat
+Promote Sleep And Burn Fat

 If only there was a way to kill two birds with one stone!
 Interestingly, there is a way.
 Drinking certain easy-to-make health drinks before bedtime can promote sleep and help you burn fat.